WindJammer6/6.-Countdown-Alarm-Clock-with-GUI-Python/README.md

 so that working up to this one would be more progressive and not a big stretch.

-However, a big difference is that this acts more like a countdown alarm clock, which the user inputs number of hours, mins, secs and the clock will just countdown until zero seconds, insted of counting up till the datetime the user has set which is how my fifth alarm clock (no GUI works).
+However, a big difference is that this acts more like a countdown alarm clock, which the user inputs number of hours, mins, secs and the clock will just countdown until zero seconds, insted of counting up till the datetime the user has set which is how my fifth project's alarm clock (no GUI) works.
 I wanted to make it work in a similar way, but I decided to move on when I thought it might too long for me to figure out if I attempt to do so.

 Additionally I wanted at least display the time based on the user's hours, mins, secs input where the clock will set off, but I havent managed to do that as well :weary: so